UltraEngine/tableplusplus/README.md

 ## Programming Guide

 Usage in C++ generally follows the same rules as STL containers, but tables have properties of both STL maps and vectors.
-The following methods are available:
+The STL-like following methods are available:

 - begin
 - clear